entigolabs/entigo-pipeline-plugin/README.md

 Sends application sync request to ArgoCD.
 Parameters:

 * name - **Required**, name of the ArgoCD application.
 * wait - Wait for application sync to complete.
-Default true.
+Default **true**.
 * waitTimeout - Overrides Global configuration.
 View App wait timeout from ArgoCD configuration section.
+* waitFailure - Fail the build when waiting for the sync to complete exceeds the timeout.
+Default **true**.
 * connectionSelector - Overrides the ARGO_CD_SELECTOR env variable, value which is used to select a connection based on the configured connection matchers.

 Minimal usage example